Set up Elasticsearch service

 - Elasticsearch performs quick and advanced searches on products in the product catalog

 - Elasticsearch Analyzers support multiple languages

 - Supports stop words and synonyms

 - Indexing does not impact customers until the reindex operation completes

 We support Elasticsearch versions 1.4, 1.7, and 2.4.
-The default version is 1.7.
-We support Elasticsearch for all environments starting with Magento Commerce (Cloud) 2.1 and later.
+The recommended version is 2.4.
+We support Elasticsearch for all environments starting with Magento Commerce Cloud 2.1 and later.
 Refer to Elasticsearch information to learn more.
-For Magento Commerce (Cloud) 2.0.X, you can use Solr.

-If you’re upgrading to Magento Commerce 2.1.3, you must change your configuration as discussed in the 2.1.3 Release Notes.
+If you are upgrading to Magento Commerce 2.1.3, you must change your configuration as discussed in the 2.1.3 Release Notes.